 Note: Witnesses who have been issued a notice to appear at a Royal Commission hearing will have the cost of their travel and if required, accommodation covered.

-Some things that the hearing will explore:
+The issues that the hearing will explore include:

 To apply for leave to appear at the public hearing: